 Marie, Sixth Form Student

 There is nothing more fascinating than learning about your own anatomy, the bodily systems and what makes us the people we are.

 The Wider Curriculum: Physical Education and Sport

-At Uxbridge High School we aim to develop well rounded individuals who leave UHS with essential skills to prepare them for life outside of school.
+At Uxbridge High School, we aim to develop well rounded individuals who leave the school with essential skills to prepare them for life outside of school.
 The PE department provides an extensive extra-curricular programme, allowing our students to express themselves and participate in a variety of sports, whilst learning, demonstrating and upholding the key whole school values through representing the school in tournaments, fixtures and competitions across London.

-Our department has worked hard to develop links with the RFU and Brentford among other universities and governing bodies in order to provide our students with essential character building opportunities and experiences.
-Afore mentioned, students in KS4 and 5 can also opt to undertake the recognised Sports Leader’s qualifications in order to develop essential leadership, coaching and planning qualities whilst also aiding in terms of their personal portfolio’s.
+Our department has worked hard to develop links with the RFU and Brentford, among other universities and governing bodies, in order to provide our students with essential character-building opportunities and experiences.
+As aforementioned, students in the mastery and advanced years can also opt to undertake the recognised sports leaders’ qualification, in order to develop essential leadership, coaching and planning qualities whilst also aiding in terms of their personal portfolios.

-Our students have been provided with some amazing opportunities in recent years.
-A football tour to Holland, Rugby tour to Paris, Ski trip to Alpe D’huez and a recent trip to Wimbledon on court one are a few examples that demonstrate the development of our wider curriculum in PE.
+Our students have been provided with some amazing opportunities in recent years such as: football tour to Holland; rugby tour to Paris; ski trip to Alpe D’huez and a recent trip to Court One at Wimbledon.
+These are just a few examples that demonstrate the development of our wider curriculum in PE.
 Students have also experienced success in rugby, football, cricket and rounders competitions, whilst also increasing participation in new clubs such as dance and fitness.